-Sediment and Mineral Build-up
+Sediment And Mineral Build-Up

 It is common for dissolved minerals, small amounts of sand and other miscellaneous debris to enter water heaters when new water flows into the tank.
 The debris naturally settles to the bottom of the tank as the water sits idle while being heated.
-Water heater burners are often placed at the base of tanks, so the accumulation of debris can cause your heater to become inefficient and only produce water that is lukewarm or even cause low hot water pressure.
+Water heater burners are often placed at the base of tanks, so the accumulation of debris can cause your heater to become inefficient and only produce lukewarm water or even cause low hot water pressure.

-Worn out or Broken Heating Elements
+Worn Out Or Broken Heating Elements